 Founded under the Constitution, the United States Senate had its first meeting on March 4, 1789.
 The Senate, the upper chamber of Congress, consists of 100 members.
-In the 117th Senate, both the Republican and Democratic Parties hold 50 seats each, with Vice President Kamala D. Harris (D) serving as a potential tie-breaking vote.
+In the 118th Senate, the Democrats hold 48 seats and the Republicans hold 49, with the remaining 3 belonging to independent senators.
 The Senate’s goal is to produce legislation that influences both the American people and the government.
 Specifically, the Senate has the power to confirm presidential appointees, ratify treaties, and try impeachment cases.

 To echo the words of former Prime Minister Pierre E. Trudeau, Canadians are “sleeping with an elephant”—the United States of America.
 Prospective Members of the Senate should have an eagerness to learn about the United States and the fundamental ways American political trends impact Canada, and a willingness to set aside ideological lines and form bipartisan groups of Republicans and Democrats to craft meaningful legislation.
 After thorough debate and research, delegates representing individual Senators will aim to write and present a bill which appeals to both sides of the aisle.

 The U.S. Senate is undeniably one of the world’s legendary legislative bodies, and its sheer complexity is directly reflected in the challenging, yet rewarding nature of this committee.
 Bills passed in the Senate should be written in their entirety during the conference; no bills should be written in advance of the conference.
 Position papers are mandatory for all senators and must be submitted by January 12th, 2024, at 23:59 PST.
 More information about position papers can be found on page 3 of the Background Guide.